 The Centre for Surgery method

-Consultations for cosmetic surgery are always free.
+Consultations for cosmetic surgery require a £25 deposit.
 This is an opportunity for us to get to know you and your objectives for treatment.
 Our practitioners will then share their expertise and expert recommendations based on more than 20 years of clinical experience, and thousands of satisfied patients.

 Our clinical support team will guide you through all the steps to make you feel fully prepared and confident that you’ll achieve an excellent outcome because our practitioners and surgeons are nationally recognised as leaders in the field.
 Advanced day surgery anaesthetic techniques mean you’ll feel less groggy and able to return home later the same day.